CyclotronResearchCentre/bidsme/doc/creating_map.md

   - data type -- kind of data acquired (MRI, EEG, PET etc.)
   - data format -- format that recordings are stored (dicom, nifti, nifti+json etc.)
   - modality -- type of recording, corresponds to lowest level folder in bids structure (func, anat, dwi, beh, edf etc.)
-  - suffix -- BIDS identificant differentiating different types of recording within modality, last part of bidsified name
+  - suffix -- BIDS identifier differentiating different types of recording within modality, last part of bidsified name
-  - entity -- a underscore-separated blocks constructing bidsified name, entity is composed of name and value, separated by dash. entity must be as uniform as possible within modality, values must be intuitive
+  - entity -- a underscore-separated blocks constructing bidsified name, entity is composed of name and value, separated by dash.
+Entity must be as uniform as possible within modality, values must be intuitive
   - map entry -- bidsmap block corresponding to one recording, starting with `provenance` field and ending with `json`

-For MRI the relevant page is (there)[https://bids-specification.readthedocs.io/en/v1.2.0/04-modality-specific-files/01-magnetic-resonance-imaging-data.html].
-The current proposal for MPM is (there)[https://docs.google.com/document/d/1QwfHyBzOyFWOLO4u_kkojLpUhW0-4_M7Ubafu9Gf4Gg/edit].
+For MRI the relevant page is [there](https://bids-specification.readthedocs.io/en/v1.2.0/04-modality-specific-files/01-magnetic-resonance-imaging-data.html).

 In following I will use `[]` to indicate context-depending variables, usually specific paths.
 For example `[path-to-source-dataset]` should be replaced by by your specific path to source dataset.